jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Adjoint functors.md

 ### Adjoints and limits

 If $F, G$ are an adjoint pair of functors, then the left-adjoint $F$ commutes with colimits and $G$ commutes with limits.
+We prove this [[Algebraic geometry --- rising-sea/notes/Exact functors#_proposition _ right adjoints preserve limits|here]].

 ### The table of adjoint functors